Students in the creative writing concentration of the BA program in English study and practice the art of writing poetry and fiction.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Employers in all fields are always looking for individuals with strong writing and communication skills and the ability to think critically, skills that a BA in English with a concentration in creative writing provides.
+Employers in all fields are always looking for individuals with strong writing and communication skills and the ability to think critically, skills that a bachelor's degree in English with a concentration in creative writing provides.
 Some of the most common professions for English majors are in these fields:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: